 These days everyone is in a tizzy about Sheryl Sandberg’s Lean In and some even suggest that she blames women for the problems of women in the workforce.
 Well, let’s not beat around the bush, people: I blame women for the problems women face in the workforce.
 Women can be horrible to other women and Rachel McAdams in Mean Girls looks like an angel compared to some of the women that I have encountered.

 Stop the madness, ladies!
 This is not why our grandmother’s burned their bras.
-This in not why our mother’s wore bad suits, missed PTA meetings, and cut their hair short.
+This is not why our mothers wore bad suits, missed PTA meetings and cut their hair short.
 This is not what we want for our daughters, or for our sons.
-The previous generations of women fought for our rights, and we have completely failed to live up to their hopes, dreams and potential.
+The previous generations of women fought for our rights, and we have completely failed to live up to their hopes, dreams, and potential.
 So, it stops now.
 Now we form a true sisterhood.
 Now we become the women that the men in our lives think we are.
 Now we pay it forward, even though we didn’t have to do a thing to get where we are.
 Now we make a difference.

 This is how I will make a difference.